Planning your Icelandic adventures and looking for where to stay in Reykjavik? Then you’re in for a treat!

 - If you’re in a hurry…

-- 1. Midborg / Downtown – where to stay for first time visitors
+- 1. Midborg (Downtown) – where to stay for first-timers

-- 4. Laugardalur – where to stay in Reykjavik with a family
+- 4. Hlídar – where to stay in Reykjavik on a budget

 - BONUS: Best hotels near Reykjavik Airport

-- Frequently Asked Questions about Hotels in Reykjavik
+- FAQs about where to stay in Reykjavik

 Which area should you choose?

-PS: If you’re looking for more accomodation for your whole trip, make sure to check out my Iceland accomodation guide to find the best places to stay!
+PS: If you’re looking for more accommodations for your whole trip, make sure to check out my Iceland accommodation guide to find the best places to stay!

-1. Midborg / Downtown – where to stay for first time visitors
+1. Midborg (Downtown) – where to stay for first-timers